Collective dynamics in holographic fractonic solids: Hydrodynamic modes

 In this case, the boundary momentum is relaxed due to the linear axion term.
 The new parameter $\beta$ controls the amount of the spontaneous versus explicit breaking.
 For the pseudo-spontaneous breaking of translations, we require that $\beta \gg 1 $ so that the phonons are just slightly gapped.
 As in the previous subsection, we fix $N=5$ for the plots shown below.

 The dispersion relations of the collective modes are displayed in FIG.~\ref{pseudofull}.
-As we can see, while the phonons acquire a small mass gap due to the slowly relaxed momentum, the fracton mode still remains gapless.
-The gapless nature of the fracton mode in the pseudo-spontaneous breaking pattern can be viewed as a direct consequence of its protection by the crystal-dipole conservation.
+As we can see, while the phonons acquire a small mass gap due to the slowly relaxed momentum, the subdiffusive mode still remains gapless.
+The gapless nature of this mode in the pseudo-spontaneous breaking pattern can be viewed as a direct consequence of its protection by the crystal-dipole conservation.
 Finally, FIG.~\ref{pseudosub} shows how the subdiffusivity decreases as $\beta$ increases.